Peach fruit fly

 Prevention and control

-• parapheromone (methyl eugenol) for attracting males
+• Parapheromone (methyl eugenol) to attract males

-• protein-based, for attracting female flies
+• protein-based, to attract female flies

 Phytosanitary status